 The new college bore its patrons' names, and the charter designated Blair as the first president and provided an endowment to support the institution.
 The college was to consist of three schools: a grammar school for boys about twelve to fifteen years of age; the philosophy school, in which students would pursue advanced study of moral philosophy (logic, rhetoric, ethics) and natural philosophy (physics, metaphysics, and mathematics); and the divinity school, where young men who had completed their studies in the philosophy school could be prepared for ordination in the Church of England.

 About 330 acres of land were purchased in December 1693, and the first bricks for the main building were laid in 1695.
 By 1700 the east and north wings of what was planned to be a quadrangular structure had been essentially completed.
 This first college building housed students and contained classrooms, a dining room, a library, a faculty room, and living quarters for the president and masters; a kitchen and servants' rooms were located in the basement.
-Known simply as "the College," the main building was renamed in this century for the famous English architect, Sir Christopher Wren, to whom an eighteenth-century author attributed the design.
+Known simply as "the College," the main building was renamed in 1931 for the famous English architect, Sir Christopher Wren, to whom an eighteenth-century author attributed the design.

 In 1699 the colonial capital was moved from Jamestown to the newly formed city of Williamsburg, and the Wren Building, then the largest structure in the area, became the temporary headquarters of the government from 1700 until 1704, when the Capitol was completed.